 ●Alopecia areata – Alopecia areata is a nonscarring form of alopecia that most commonly presents with the acute development of round patches of alopecia on the scalp (picture 10A-B).
 Follicular ostia remain within the areas of alopecia, consistent with a nonscarring process.
 Unlike LPP, which demonstrates a lymphocytic inflammatory infiltrate centered around the follicular infundibulum and isthmus, the lymphocytic infiltrate in alopecia areata is concentrated around the follicular bulb.
 (See "Clinical manifestations and diagnosis of alopecia areata".)

 Frontal fibrosing alopecia (FFA) must be distinguished from androgenetic alopecia, which presents with alopecia involving the frontal and vertex area of the scalp.
 The nonscarring nature of androgenetic alopecia and the retention of vellus hairs in this condition are useful for distinguishing androgenetic alopecia from FFA.
+Of note, the two disorders may be present simultaneously .
 (See "Female pattern hair loss (androgenetic alopecia in women): Pathogenesis, clinical features, and diagnosis", section on 'Clinical manifestations' and "Androgenetic alopecia in men: Pathogenesis, clinical features, and diagnosis".)